mihanizator/developer-site/config-1_x_0.md

 proxy-error:upstream-unreachable:connection-rejected
 ```

-means that this exception belongs to the exception class `proxy-error` and it's
+means that this exception belongs to the exception class `proxy-error`, and it's
 subclass `proxy-error:upstream-unreachable`.
-This is useful in the rescue blocks, so that we don't need to point all
+This is useful in the rescue blocks so that we don't need to point all
-possible exceptions which should lead, for example, to "Gateway Error" page, but just use the parent segment:
+possible exceptions which should lead, for example, to the "Gateway Error" page, but just use the parent segment:

 ```yaml
 rescue: